it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 This diagram is derived by merging previously presented onces and removing not relevant for for further discussion members.
 According to this diagram, our implementation of the Consumer role has been used to provide embedded gateway functionality and out-of-band communication with cloud services to transfer data to Azure IoT Central solution.
 The detailed description of this solution design is not relevant for further discussion, so I will skip it.

 The most important feutre here is that the Reactive application uses late binding to compose the custom implementation of the gateway.
-As I said previously it allows to implement this role evan after deploring the hosting reactive application.
+As I said previously it allows to implement this role evan after deploying the hosting application.
 In other words current Consumer implementation is injected part of the Reactive Application compliant with the OPC UA PubSub.
-Using other implementations of the Producer/consumer roles a vast variety of functionality can  be provided as the same time.
+Using other implementations of the Producer/Consumer roles a vast variety of functionality can  be provided as the same time.

-Using many different Consumer role implementation it is possible to get connected to any cloud services using out-of-band communication compliant with cloud services connectivity requirements.
+Using many different Consumer role implementations it is possible to get connected to any cloud services using out-of-band communication compliant with cloud services connectivity requirements.
 Our prototyping addresses only Azure interoperability as just an example.

-It is worth stressing that the embedded gateway part based on the Consumer functionality is a full functional member of the Cyber-physical Network.
+It is worth stressing that the hosting application of the embedded gateway part based on the Consumer functionality is a fully functional member of the Cyber-physical Network.

 ### Implementation Architecture